List of Miranda episodes: Miranda Does Sport Relief (2012)

+Stevie and Penny go to the Royal Albert Hall to watch the tennis, while Miranda believes she is attending the Proms.
+Miranda is mistaken for a male pro and she plays against Tim Henman, before being kissed by Goran Ivanišević.
+Broadcast on 23 March 2012, it was watched by 5.92 million viewers.

 Miranda: My Such Fun Celebration (2020)

 To mark the 10th anniversary of the start of the show, the cast were recorded at the London Palladium in 2019 celebrating and commemorating the series.
 Hart announced the special on Twitter while stressing that it would not be a new episode.
 The 70-minute programme Miranda: My Such Fun Celebration was broadcast on BBC One on 1 January 2020.